lightning/bolts/02-peer-protocol.md

 The sender MUST wait until the funding transaction has reached `minimum-depth` before sending this message.
 The sender MUST encode the block position of the funding transaction into `channel-id`.

-If the sender has already received `funding_locked` from the other node, and its own `channel-id` does not match that received, it MUST either fail the channel or ignore the `funding_locked` message.
-If it ignores the `funding_locked` message it MUST re-transmit `funding_locked` if the `channel-id` changes, otherwise it MAY re-transmit `funding_locked` if the `channel-id` changes.
+If the sender has already received `funding_locked` from the other node, and its own `channel-id` does not match that it received:
+- if both nodes have the `retransmit_channelid` feature bit enabled, the sender MUST re-transmit `funding_locked` if the `channel-id` changes, until it matches with the last `channel-id` received
+- otherwise the sender MUST fail the channel.

 The sender MUST set `next-per-commitment-point` to the per-commitment point to be used for the following commitment